Dancing Nijinsky, dancing a puzzling role. A conversation with Francesco Gabriele Frola

 by Sebastiano Bazzichetto

-TORONTO – After the triumphant tour in Paris with the National Ballet of Canada, returned to his (new) Canadian home, Francesco Gabriele Frola is ready to take the stage at Four Seasons Centre to dance the intriguing role of Vaslav Nijinsky in John Neumeier’s ballet.
+TORONTO – After the triumphant tour in Paris with the National Ballet of Canada, returned to his (new) Canadian home, Francesco Gabriele Frola is ready to take the stage at the Four Seasons Centre to dance the intriguing role of Vaslav Nijinsky in John Neumeier’s ballet.

 Nijinsky is the name of the legendary male dancer who was known as “le dieu de la danse”, the god of ballet.
 His brief and troubled life is worth the heroes of French Bohemianism: handsome, god-like-talented and cursed.